-Using the checkboxes below, select the needs that appear in the list above that were NOT addressed by your community benefit initiatives.

-Q132.
+Q54.
+Please explain why your hospital has not adopted an implementation strategy.
+Please include whether the hospital has a plan and/or a timeframe for an implementation strategy.
+This question was not displayed to the respondent.
+Q55.
+(Optional) Please use the box below to provide any other information about your CHNA that you wish to share Q56.
+(Optional) Please attach any files containing information regarding your CHNA that you wish to share.
+Q57.
+Were all the needs identified in your most recently completed CHNA addressed by an initiative of your hospital?
+Yes ○ No Ùsing the checkboxes below, select the Community Health Needs identified in your most recent CHNA that were NOT addressed by your community benefit initiatives.
+This question was not displayed to the respondent.
+Q59.
 Why were these needs unaddressed?

-Q244.
+Q60.
 Please describe the hospital's efforts to track and reduce health disparities in the community it serves.

-MedStar Health is committed to serving diverse communities and creating a diverse workplace where people feel a sense of belonging and accomplishment.
 MedStar Health strives to be bold in addressing health inequities that affect the communities we serve.
 We believe it is our duty to promote justice for marginalized communities and to identify and address racism across the spectrum of bias and discrimination.
-MedStar Health tracks health disparities in quality and staffer measures in the hospital and ambulatory setting to inform priority areas for improvement in patient care.
-MedStar Health tracks health disparities in quality and staffer measures in the hospital and ambulatory setting to inform priority areas for improvement in patient care.
-MedStar Health also tracks disparities in quality and staffer measures in the hospital and ambulatory setting to inform priority areas for improvement in patient care.
-MedStar Health also tracks disparities in quality and staffer the volving our organization to inform decision making surrounding community health programming, among other things.
-As a leader in health care, we recognize the value in evolving our organization by birnigny unique, multi-dimensional perspectives together to make an impact on patient care.
-We are taking steps to ensure our culture supports a safe environment for all, including developing awareness, education and training for the workforce to minimize and overcome biases, ensuring leadership and workforce populations reflect the communities we serve, and ensuring diversity of external Supply Chain partners.
+MedStar Health tracks health disparities in quality and safety measures in the hospital and ambulatory setting to inform priority areas for improvement in patient care.
+MedStar Health also tracks disparities in the communities we serve and uses this information to inform decision making surrounding community health programming, among other things.
+As a leader in health care, we recognize the value in evolving our organization by bringing unique, multi-dimensional perspectives together to make an impact of the vare taking steps to ensure our culture supports a safe environment for all, including developing awareness, education and training for the workforce to minimize and overcome biases, ensuring leadership and workforce populations reflect the communities we serve, and ensuring diversity of external Supply Chain partners.
 This work is spearheaded by a systemwide Equity, Inclusion and Diversity Steering Committee.
-245. If your hospital reported rate support for categories other than Charity Care, Graduate Medical Education, and the Nurse Support Programs in the financial sort template, please select the rate supported programs here: ✓ Regional Partnership Catalyst Grant Program The Medicare Advantage Partnership Grant Program The COVID-19 Long-Term Care Partnership Grant Z The COVID-19 Community Vaccination Program The Population Health Workforce Support for Disadvantaged Areas Program ✓ Other (Describe) Preventionlink. multi hospital collaborative TLC_MD
+MedStar has also established a Board of Directors El&D Committee, and started implementation of a hospital council.
+Q61.
+If your hospital reported rate support for categories other than Charity Care, Graduate Medical Education, and the Nurse Support Programs in the financial report template, please select the rate supported programs here: ☐ None Regional Partnership Catalyst Grant Program $\begin{tabular}{ll} \hline & The Medicare Advantage Partnership Grant Program \\ \hline \end{tabular}$ ✓ The COVID-19 Long-Term Care Partnership Grant ☐ The COVID-19 Community Vaccination Program ✓ The Population Health Workforce Support for Disadvantaged Areas Program

-Q129.
+Q62.
 If you wish, you may upload a document describing your community benefit initiatives in more detail.

-Q60.
+Q63.
 Section III - CB Administration